-The Water System's investment policy limits the maturity of its investments to a maximum of 30 years for U.S. government agency securities; 5 years for supranational securities, medium-term corporate notes, municipal bonds, and state bonds; 270 days for commercial paper; and 397 days for negotiable certificates of deposit.
+The Water System's investment policy limits the maturity of its investments to a maximum of 30 years for U.S. government and U.S. government agency securities; 5 years for supranational securities, medium-term corporate notes, municipal bonds, and state bonds; 270 days for commercial paper; and 397 days for negotiable certificates of deposit.